-Appendage of the Rummy family, Gin Rummy became a fad in America in the 1940s.
-Since then, the game has continued to be played for its agility as well as easiness.
-Along with strong analytical skills, players need to follow certain strategies to finish the game with a winning hand.
+An appendage of the Rummy family, Gin Rummy became a fad in America in the 1940s.
+Since then, the game has continued to be played for its agility as well as ease of playing.
+Along with strong analytical skills, players need to adopt clever strategies to finish the game with a winning hand.
 Here are some strategies to help you play Gin Rummy like a pro:

 Avoid Drawing Cards from the Discard Deck Unless It Completes a Run

 There are many disadvantages of drawing cards from the discard deck.
 By picking an open card, you are allowing your opponent to learn about your possible sets or runs.
 This move can alert your opponent and they might prevent you from forming a set or sequence if they have the other cards you need.

 Try to Dump High-Value Cards at the Earliest

 To increase the chances of an early knock, hold on to low-value cards and gradually discard the deadwood face cards.
 This step is essential because even if you have melded all your other cards, a single deadwood face card can make it a weak knock.
 A good hand is usually lower in value, and for that matter, it should contain no or smaller number of deadwood cards.
 This will keep your deadwood score low, which will increase your chances of winning.

 Pay Close Attention to Discarded Cards